rwcitek/MyBinder.demo/Regular.Expressions/README.md

-# Having fun with Wordle and regular expressions
+# Having fun with regular expressions

-Run `bash ../../jupyter.light.sh` script to set up a Jupyter Lab environment.
+Run `bash ../jupyter.light.sh` script to set up a Jupyter Lab environment.

+A good site for practicing is [RegEx One]( https://regexone.com/ )